 - System interconnection

 - Data migration and validation

 - Test of the whole system

 Let’s get to the estimation of each of the previous aspects to conclusively answer how much does an ERP system cost.

 Discovery and UI/UX Design

 Before the provider’s team starts the development itself, they have to perform the requirement gathering and analysis.
-Specialists who are responsible for this are a business analyst and a UI/UX designer.
+Specialists who are responsible for this are business analysts and a UI/UX designer.
 A business analyst asks a customer the right questions to receive a full understanding of the business processes.
-On its basis, he makes conclusions about the stakeholders, target audience, areas of improvement, and later, forms the software requirement specification document.
+On this basis, he makes conclusions about the stakeholders, target audience, and areas of improvement, and later, forms the software requirement specification document.
 UI/UX designers create application mockups that show the app’s structure and functionality.
 Later, those mockups will be used to create the final visual design of the app.
 They also create supplementary files like charts and diagrams that allow a client to see all the information gathered by the BA represented visually.
-At this stage, the software architecture is designed and the development is planned, so it is a crucial part of the process.
+At this stage, the software architecture is designed, and the development is planned, so it is a crucial part of the process.
 To perform all this work, specialists usually need from 4 to 7 weeks.
-Depending on the project difficulty, this stage costs from $10 000 to $15 000.
+Depending on the project’s difficulty, this stage costs from $10 000 to $15 000.